A downtrend has been apparent in

 Like every technical indicator, the hammer chart pattern has its limitations.
 Particularly, as the strength of a hammer depends on its placement on the chart, it should always be used in conjunction with other bullish indicators.

-Over the last 30 days, the consensus EPS estimate for the current year has increased 3.1%.
-What it means is that the sell-side analysts covering CRIS are majorly in agreement that the company will report better earnings than they predicted earlier.
+The consensus EPS estimate for the current year has increased 24.3% over the last 30 days.
+This means that the Wall Street analysts covering AVRO are majorly in agreement about the company’s potential to report better earnings than what they predicted earlier.

 the complete list of today’s Zacks Rank #1 (Strong Buy) stocks here >>>>

-Moreover, a Zacks Rank of 2 for Curis is a more conclusive indication of a potential trend reversal, as the Zacks Rank has proven to be an excellent timing indicator that helps investors identify precisely when a company’s prospects are beginning to improve.
+Moreover, a Zacks Rank of 2 for AVROBIO, Inc. is a more conclusive indication of a potential trend reversal, as the Zacks Rank has proven to be an excellent timing indicator that helps investors identify precisely when a company’s prospects are beginning to improve.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.